pmohsin0721/numadictest-server/readme.md

  1) Make a Database named numadic in the postgresql.
  2) create a table called LOGISTIC and import the given csv file in the table.
- 3) I have created a database and imported csv file into the postgresql to run the application in my computer.
+ 3) I have created a database named numadic and imported .csv file in a table called LOGISTIC in postgresql to run the application in my computer.

  Now you are ready to connect postgresql to backend.
  => To run the backend first do npm init.